Furnace Repair Checklist

-- Using one hand, quickly flip the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t try to reset it and get in touch with a team member from Select Comfort Systems Heating & Air Conditioning at 801-305-4777 right away.
+- Using one hand, quickly flip the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a team member from Select Comfort Systems Heating & Air Conditioning at 801-305-4777 right away.

 Regardless of your furnace’s age or brand, it has at minimum one ordinary wall switch installed on or close to it.

 - Make certain the switch is facing up in the “on” placement.
 If it was shut off, expect your furnace to take up to five minutes to turn on.
 (If you don’t know where your furnace is located, take a look at your basement, garage or utility closet.
 It can also be in a crawl space or attic.)

 When we think about heater breakdowns, a dirty, full air filter is often to blame.

 - Your heating system won’t keep heating your home, or it might get too hot from reduced airflow.

 - Your energy bills could increase because your heating system is running more often.

 - Your heating system may stop working prematurely because a dusty filter forces it to work harder.